kjellm/kjellm.github.com/event.markdown

 end
 ```

-I am not adding any coercion of values given to the command, I believe
+I am not adding any *coercions* of the data given to the command.
+I
-this responsibility belongs to the creator of the `Command` objects.
+believe this responsibility are more appropriately done by the command

-Beyond validation, command objects are simple Data Transfer Objects
-(DTOs).
+creator.

 ### CQRS: Read side